Harvard Pilgrim Health Care And Tufts Health Plan Foundations Providing $1 Million To Expand COVID-19 Vaccine Education In Communities Of Color

 Grants will support a range of organizations—from statewide organizations to local community nonprofits.
 They include faith-based organizations, trusted Black/Latinx-led community nonprofits, and organizations with experience coordinating multilingual efforts.

-One of the organizations receiving a grant is the Hartford Health Department, serving the city of Hartford, Connecticut.
+One of the organizations receiving a grant is Somali Bantu Community Association of Lewiston, Maine.

-"Funding from the Harvard Pilgrim and Tufts Health Plan Foundations will support the development and dissemination of key messages to our Hartford residents about the efficacy, safety and importance of the COVID-19 vaccine," said Liany E. Arroyo, MPH, CPH, director of the Department of Health and Human Services for the City of Hartford.
-"Working with our trusted partners at Trinity Health – Saint Francis and community partners like Malta House, now is the time to continue to connect with our communities of color and immigrant and undocumented populations around vaccine safety and ways they can access the COVID vaccine and keep themselves and their families healthy."
+"Our Somali Bantu Community are individuals who come from the rural part of Southern Somalia.
+Many don't read or write in their language and have difficulty understanding COVID protocols," said Muhidin Libah, executive director of the Somali Bantu Community Association.
+"Now that we have the vaccine, there is a lot of misinformation circulating in our community.
+With these grant funds, we will work with community health workers to help our Somali community understand what they can do to protect themselves from the virus and the importance of getting the vaccine.
+We are very thankful for this support from Harvard Pilgrim Health Care Foundation and Tufts Health Plan Foundation."

 The full list of nonprofit organizations receiving grants is: